NCEAS/vegbank2/vegbank2-plans.md

 The redesign will serve several goals, primarily to improve maintainability and secondarily to add critical new features to support the objectives above.
 For maintainability, we plan to modernize the VegBank technology components, remove obsolete frameworks, and better modularize the system so that the web-based client is independent of the backend data store.
 This separation of the user interface from the data storage systems will make it easier in the future to upgrade the web interface as standards change without refactoring the storage subsystems.
 In addition, we propose several new features that can help make VegBank a critical part of the infrastructure for California and national vegetation science.

+## Personnel estimate

+The below task breakdown represents an extremely rough personnel estimate.
+Actual work would be conducted on a level-of-effort basis, meaning that we will fund and deploy a certain level of effort, and will work through the prioritized set of tasks as best as we can.
+Some contingency has been built in (40%), but significant delays or complicaitons from the historical code could cause time delays.

+Currently, the total project development effort is estimated at 162 person weeks for software development.
+This does not include data cleaning and loading of specific datasets, which will need to be estimated as well.
+The budget I shared has budgeted 208 weeks of software development FTE over 2 years.
+Personnel in this estimate would include the following roles:

+- Software developers at NCEAS (TBD)
+- Systems administrator at NCEAS (Outin)
+- Project coordinator at NCEAS (TBD)
+- Project lead at NCEAS (Jones)
+- NVC liasion / vegetation science consultant (Lee?)

 ## Development Phases

 This proposal structures work in five phases each of which builds upon the previous.
 Some work, such as the Phase II user interface work, can start and be accomplished in parallel with previous phases.